helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 This example relies on a Helidon configuration feature known as _meta-configuration_, configuration about configuration.
 Since this example is Microprofile-based, it specifically relies on Helidon's Microprofile Config meta-configuration, which is represented by the `mp-meta-config.yaml` classpath resource.
-You can find this file in this example under the `src/main/resources` directory.
-Editing this file properly to reference the OCI resources you just created above makes the example work.
+You can find [this file in this example under the `src/main/resources`](src/main/resources/mp-meta-config.yaml) directory.
+Editing this file properly in a checked-out copy of this project on your computer to reference the OCI resources you just created above makes the example work.

 These steps should only need to be performed once.

+0. Check out this project to your computer.

-1. Edit this example's `src/main/resources/mp-meta-config-yaml` file to include the OCIDs of the compartment and vault you created above.
+1. In the resulting project, edit this example's `src/main/resources/mp-meta-config-yaml` file to include the OCIDs of the compartment and vault you created above.

     1. Replace the occurrence of `compartment-ocid: '${compartment-ocid}'` with the contents of the line you added in `/tmp/helidon-examples-ocids.txt` above that begins with `compartment-ocid: `.
 Ensure the YAML indentation is